EBiCS/EasyDIY-ESC/README.md

 # EasyDIY ESC

-Note: 'main' branch is under development, there is a change to used KiCad as compared to v0.5.2 (current HEAD of feature/v0_5_2, i.e. git SHA1 - e55e314)
+Note: 'main' branch is under development, there is a change to use KiCad as compared to v0.5.2 (current HEAD of feature/v0_5_2, i.e. git SHA1 - e55e314)

-README from v0.5.2 as follows,

 The target for this EV motor controller is to power small EVs like EBikes or EScooters like Xiaomi M365, and offer better customizability and repairability.